earthly/website/blog/_posts/2021-06-22-creating-and-hosting-your-own-rpm-packages-and-yum-repo.md

 ```

 <div class="notice--info">

 You can also inspect the content via `less /root/rpmbuild/RPMS/x86_64/hello-world-1.0.0-1.x86_64.rpm`.
 Under the hood `less` will invoke `/usr/bin/lesspipe.sh`.
-You can perform a global regular expression print
+You can perform a global regular expression print (grep)
-against script to find the same command being used:
+against the script to find the same command being used:

 ```bash
 grep rpm /usr/bin/lesspipe.sh